xemonix0/Cherry-Doom/docs/nughud.md

 - NHTMINUS - Minus sign
 - NHTPRCNT - Percent sign

-Current-weapon Ammo Numbers, used exclusively for the current-weapon Ammo count, taking precedence over the Tall Numbers:
+Current-weapon Ammo Numbers, which take precedence over Tall Numbers for the Current-weapon Ammo count:

 - NHRNUM# -- Number, where # is a number between 0 and 9 (inclusive)
 - NHRMINUS - Minus sign